-Lawmakers seek deal amid shutdown-DACA 'chaos'

-(CNN)On the first day of the government shutdown, there's more sniping about who is to blame than serious progress towards ending it.

-The White House and leaders of the Republican and Democratic parties on Capitol Hill dug in for a period of political spinning and blame shifting that will eventually shape the politics of the shutdown and decide who comes out on top.
+Acrimony deepens after government shutdown's first day

+While both the House and Senate were in session Saturday, there was little sign of an opening, as leaders who will eventually have to talk to one another to resolve the showdown stayed in their corners.

+"Everyone's dug in.
+No movement at all from either side," said a Democratic aide.

 President Donald Trump had been hoping to be the star of the show at a glitzy fundraiser at his Mar-a-Lago resort in Florida Saturday celebrating the anniversary of his inauguration.
-But he was forced to stay in Washington after Democrats in the Senate blocked a GOP funding bill, forcing the government to officially close at midnight.
+But he was forced to stay in Washington.

 "There shouldn't be a shutdown, but there is," Trump said in a video recorded for showing at the event, according to a person who saw the footage.
 "It's caused by the Democrats.
 But we're gonna end up winning another victory."

-But Democratic Senate leader Chuck Schumer pinned the blame directly on the President, implying that he was falling well short of his "Art of the Deal" reputation and was being led astray by hardline White House aides, Hill Republicans and conservative media.
+But Senate Minority Leader Chuck Schumer pinned the blame directly on the President, implying that he was falling well short of his "Art of the Deal" reputation and was being led astray by hardline White House aides, Hill Republicans and conservative media.

 "Negotiating with this White House is like negotiating with Jell-O, it is next to impossible," Schumer told reporters.
 "The President needs to pull up a chair to end this shutdown."

-Republican Senate Majority leader Mitch McConnell warned "the solution is to end the foolishness.
+Republican Senate Majority Leader Mitch McConnell warned "the solution is to end the foolishness.
 It's hurting millions of Americans who have done absolutely nothing to deserve this."

+By the end of the night, McConnell warned that the Senate would vote on a three-week stopgap spending measure at 1 a.m.
+Monday unless Democrats agreed to move up the vote.

 Most of the energy on both sides Saturday was devoted to key players branding the impasse either the "Trump shutdown" or the" Schumer shutdown."
 And for all the posturing, sources told CNN that Schumer and McConnell had not spoken since their interactions on the Senate floor in the dramatic early moments of Saturday.
 A Democratic source said there had been no conversations between the top Democrat and anyone in the White House on Saturday.
+Both sides appeared to be waiting for the other to make the first move.

-Republicans are resolute: no talks on DACA, the expiring Deferred Action for Childhood Arrivals program, until Democrats give them enough votes to reopen the government.
+Republicans are resolute: No talks on DACA, the expiring Deferred Action for Childhood Arrivals program, until Democrats give them enough votes to reopen the government.
 Democrats, meanwhile, say they have to have an answer on extending protection to nearly 700,000 people brought to the US illegally as children who face deportation after early March.

 "It is kind of hard to understand.
 When you're holding our troops hostage and essentially denying services to law-abiding Americans and denying funding to our border agents, how you can negotiate on DACA during that?"
 Marc Short, the White House legislative affairs director asked.
 "I think the administration's position is that as soon as they reopen the government, we'll resume negotiations on DACA, but it's hard to negotiate on that while they're keeping our border agents unpaid, keeping our troops unpaid, and not paying for American services."